kosehy/ft_transcendence/README.md

 3. Chat
 - [ ] Users must be able to create channels public/private or protected by a password
 - [ ] Users must be able to send direct messages to other user
-- [ ] Usersmustbeabletoblockotheruserandthereforetheywillnotseetheirmessages anymore
+- [ ] Users must be able to block other user and therefore they will not see thire messages anymore
 - [ ] A user that create a new channel is automatically its owner until he leaves the channel
 - [ ] owner of a channel can add/change/remove a password to access to the channel
 - [ ] owner can select user to be administrator and is also administrator of the channel ∗ administrator can ban or mute users for a certain amount of time